hlam1/first_app/README.md

+So, what I would like this app to be able to do is to flag a porta potty location using google maps, so that other people with the same app can locate porta pottys if they are in a 5 mile radius.

 == Welcome to Rails

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.